escidoc/escidoc-core-admin/doc/readme.txt

-eSciDocCore-Admin-Tool
+eSciDoc infrastructure administration tool

--Tool to regenerate index for search.
+- Tool to regenerate index for search.
 	Use this when
-	-structure/schema of items or containers changes
+	- structure/schema of items or containers changes
-	-Structure of index-database changed (new index etc.)
+	- Structure of index-database changed (new index etc.)

-	-Workflow:
+	- Workflow:
-		-get all items/container-hrefs from om where status = released -delete index-databases
+		- get all items/container-hrefs from om where status = released
+		- delete index-databases
-		-put item-hrefs in SB-indexing queue -> reindex items -put container-hrefs in SB-indexing queue -> reindex containers
+		- put item-hrefs in SB-indexing queue -> reindex items
+		- put container-hrefs in SB-indexing queue -> reindex containers

-	-Usage:
+	- Usage:
-		-modify admin-tool.properties:
+		- modify admin-tool.properties:
-			-escidocOmUrl : URL of OM
+			- escidocOmUrl : URL of OM
-			-escidocSbUrl: URL of naming-service of SB
+			- escidocSbUrl: URL of naming-service of SB
-		-execute target reindex of build.xml
+		- execute target reindex of of ant file build.xml

+- Tool to migrate the escidoc-core database from build 0.9.0159 to Release 1.0

+    - Usage:
+        - If the default value for the escidoc database are used, rename database escidoc to escidoc-core
+        - modify admin-tool.properties to define the database values
+        - Execute
+            - java -jar eSciDocCoreAdmin.jar db-migration
+            or
+            - target db-migration of ant file build.xml The admin-tool.properties must be placed in the directory from that the admin tool is executed.